Frequently Asked Questions

 Anyone!

-Perhaps you are looking into therapy to help navigate a particular challenge, or perhaps you’d like to overcome some unhelpful, limiting patterns, or maybe you want to get to know yourself a little better, and life in alignment with your authentic self.
-I believe that anyone can benefit from therapy, though our goals may be different.
-Whether you are seeking help to overcome trauma, or for anxiety, depression, relationship issues, or just want to get to know yourself better, therapy can help.
+People turn to therapy to address different goals.
+Perhaps you are looking for support to help navigate a particular challenge, or would like to overcome some unhelpful or limiting patterns.
+Maybe you want to get to know yourself a little better, and live in alignment with your authentic self.
+I believe that anyone can benefit from therapy.
+Whether you are seeking help to overcome trauma, or are living with anxiety, depression, or facing difficulties in relationships, or just want to get to know yourself better, therapy can help.

 How long does a session usually last?

-Sessions are typically last 50 minutes, and are ideally held at the same time, on a weekly basis.
-There is an option to reschedule or skip a week, or to have a double session if the need arises.
+Sessions are typically 50 minutes long, and are ideally held at the same time on a weekly basis.
+There is an option to reschedule or skip a week, or to have a double session if the needed.

 Do you offer online sessions?